dmdm/Pym-elFinder/README.rst

 This is an implementation of elFinder_'s server component.
 It implements the `connector API 2.0`_.

-It is intended to be framework agnostic, but we have Pyramid_ in mind.
+It is intended to be framework agnostic.